 Many ladies wear a tartan sash over one shoulder at a formal Burns Night celebration, But be aware of protocol, ladies: If you intend to wear a traditional tartan sash, make sure that it is draped across your right shoulder—unless you are the wife of a chieftain or a wife of a colonel of a Scottish regiment, in which case you may drape it over the left shoulder.

 For those who believe that they may have Scottish ancestry and would like to identify their clan tartan, there are a number of websites where searches can be conducted on surnames.
-Once you know what you need, you can find a range of tartans here.
+Once you know what you need, you can find a range of tartans online.

-Food and Drink Served at a Burns Night Supper
+Food and Drink Served at the Supper

 - Traditionally, haggis is served with neeps and tatties (chopped boiled swede and mashed potatoes).
 Served this way, it becomes the main course.
 Nowadays, smaller portions of these components of the meal are sometimes served in a tower arrangement as a starter course—with a whisky or horseradish-flavoured cream sauce as an accompaniment.
 Which is how I prefer to eat it.

-- The first course at a Burns' Night supper is traditionally cock-a-leekie soup (a thin chicken and leek soup) but sometimes Scottish smoked salmon or cullen skink (haddock and potato soup) is served instead.
+- The first course at a Burns' Night supper is traditionally cock-a-leekie soup (a thin chicken and leek soup), but sometimes Scottish smoked salmon or cullen skink (haddock and potato soup) is served instead.

-- If haggis has been served as a starter course, you may be offered Scottish beef or a highland casserole containing venison and/or other game as the main course
+- If haggis has been served as a starter course, you may be offered Scottish beef or a highland casserole containing venison and/or other game as the main course.

 - Cranachan is a traditional dessert comprised of Scottish raspberries and cream.